What is ovarian cancer?

 Malignant epithelial ovarian tumors

 These are the most common ovarian cancer.
 When someone says they have ovarian cancer, they usually mean this kind.
-These cancers can also be divided into different types based on certain features that can be seen under a microscope.
+These cancers can also be divided into different types based on certain features.